cmrnfaith/nft-collection-pipeline/smart-contract/README.md

 ## Deploying

-### Deploying to the Rinkeby network.
+### Deploying to the Goerli network.

-1. Follow the steps above to get a Rinkeby node API key
+1. Follow the steps above to get a Goerli node API key
 2. Using your API key and the mnemonic for your MetaMask wallet (make sure you're using a MetaMask seed phrase that you're comfortable using for testing purposes), run:

 ```
 export ALCHEMY_KEY="<alchemy_project_id>" # or you can use INFURA_KEY
 export MNEMONIC="<metmask_mnemonic>"
-DEPLOY_ACCESSORIES_SALE=1 yarn truffle migrate --network rinkeby
+DEPLOY_ACCESSORIES_SALE=1 yarn truffle migrate --network goerli
 ```

 ### Deploying to the mainnet Ethereum network.